ToshioCP/Gtk4-tutorial/src/sec27.src.md

 The body of the interpreter is written with flex and bison.
 The codes are not thread safe.
-So the handler of "clicked" signal of the `Run` button prevents from reentering.
+So the callback function `run_cb`, which is the handler of "clicked" signal on the `Run` button, prevents reentering.

 @@@include
 turtle/turtleapplication.c run_cb resize_cb
 @@@

-- 8-13: The static value `busy` holds a status of the interpreter.
+- 8, 13-15: The static value `busy` holds a status of the interpreter.
-If it is `TRUE`, the interpreter is running and it is not possible to call the interpreter again because it's not a re-entrant program.
+If it is `TRUE`, the interpreter is running and it is not possible to call the interpreter because it's not a re-entrant program.
-If it is `FALSE`, it is safe to call the interpreter.
+If it is `FALSE`, it is safe to call the interpreter and set the variable `busy` to TRUE.
-- 14: Changes `busy` to TRUE to avoid reentrance.
-- 15-16: Gets the contents of `tb`.
+- 16-17: Gets the contents of `tb`.
-- 17: The variable `surface` is a static variable.
+- 18-30: The variable `surface` is a static variable.
 It points to a `cairo_surface_t` instance.
 It is created when the GtkDrawingArea instance is realized and whenever it is resized.
 Therefore, `surface` isn't NULL usually.
 But if it is NULL, the interpreter won't be called.
+- 18-24: If `surface` points a surface instance and the string `contents` isn't empty, it calls the interpreter.
-- 18: Initializes lexical analyzer.
+  - Initializes the lexical analyzer.
-- 19: Calls parser.
-Parser analyzes the program codes syntactically and generates a tree structured data.
+  - Calls the parser.
+The parser analyzes the program codes syntactically and generates a tree structured data.
-- 20-22: If the parser successfully parsed, it calls `run` (runtime routine).
+  - If the parser successfully parsed, it calls the runtime routine 'run'.
-- 23: finalizes the lexical analyzer.
+  - Finalizes the lexical analyzer.
+- 25-29: If `surface` points a surface instance and the string `contents` is empty, it clears the surface `surface`.
-- 25: frees `contents`.
+- 31: Frees `contents`.
-- 26: Adds the drawing area widget to the queue to draw.
+- 32: Adds the drawing area widget to the queue to draw.
-- 27: The interpreter program has finished so `busy` is now changed to FALSE.
+- 33: Sets the variable `busy` to FALSE.
-- 30-37: A "resized" signal handler.
+- 36-43: The "resized" signal handler.
 If the `surface` isn't NULL, it is destroyed.
 A new surface is created.
 Its size is the same as the surface of the GtkDrawingArea instance.
-Run\_cb is called to redraw the shape on the drawing area.
+It calls the callback function `run_cb` to redraw the shape on the drawing area.

+If the open button is clicked and a file is read, the filename will be shown on the header bar.

+@@@include
+turtle/turtleapplication.c show_filename
+@@@

+This function is the callback function of the "change-file" signal on the TfeTextView instance.
+It calls `tfe_text_view_get_file`.

+- If the return value is a GFile instance, the title will be "Turtle (the filename)".
+- Otherwise, the title will be "Turtle".

-Other part of `turtleapplication.c` is almost same as the codes of `colorapplication.c` in the previous section.
+Other part of `turtleapplication.c` is very simple and similar to the codes in the former applications.
 The codes of `turtleapplication.c` is in the [turtle directory](turtle).

 ## What does the interpreter do?

-Suppose that the turtle runs with the following program.
+Suppose that the turtle application runs with the following program.

 ~~~
 distance = 100
 fd distance*2
 ~~~

-The turtle recognizes the program above and works as follows.
+The application recognizes the program and works as follows.

 - Generally, a program consists of tokens.
 Tokens are "distance", "=", "100", "fd", "*" and "2" in the above example..
 - The parser calls a function `yylex` to read a token in the source file.
-`yylex` returns a code which is called "token kind" and sets a global variable `yylval` with a value, which is called a semantic value.
+`yylex` returns a code which is called "token kind" and sets a global variable `yylval` to a value, which is called a semantic value.
-The type of `yylval` is union and `yylval.ID` is string and `yylval.NUM` is double.
+The type of `yylval` is union.
+The type of `yylval.ID` and `yylval.NUM` are string and double respectively.
 There are seven tokens in the program so `yylex` is called seven times.

 |   |token kind|yylval.ID|yylval.NUM|